medusa-project/metaslurper/README.md

 1. Add a class that implements `e.i.l.m.service.SourceService`
 2. Add it to the return value of `e.i.l.m.service.ServiceFactory.allSourceServices()`

+Probably the service will require a couple of new configuration keys.
+In AWS, these will need to be added as environment variables to the ECS task definition.
+If using Metaslurp as a sink, the value of its `METASLURPER_ECS_TASK_DEFINITION` environment variable must then be changed to this new version.

 ## Adding a sink service